probonopd/rt5350f-uboot/README.md

 ```

 I can now put a new sysupgrade image named `firmware.bin` to the root directory of a FAT formatted USB stick and boot the router with the reset button pressed.
 It should flash the firmware image, or, if it cannot, open a TFTP server.

+In OpenWrt I seem to have an empty MAC address... not sure if this is related to the bootloader.